ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 RID Validation performs pattern validation on RID and provides three methods to validate RID.
 1. Receive a RID, check whether RID is of configured length or not and respond with whether RID is valid or invalid
 1. Receive a RID along with Registration Center ID and Machine ID.
 Check whether RID is of configured length or not and whether Registration Center ID and Machine ID are attached to the RID or not.
 Respond with whether RID is valid or invalid
 1. Receive a RID along with Registration Center ID, Machine ID, Sequence Length and Timestamp Length.
 Check whether RID is proper or not as per the input received.
-Respond with whether RID is valid or invalid
+Respond with whether RID is valid or invalid.

 #### 4.2.6 TSP ID Validator